NikhilGangaram/MACH/README.md

 2. **Prepare Input Features**: For each atom, generate input features for the EGNN, including pairwise atomic distances and radial basis function (RBF) values.
 These features describe the atomic interactions and will serve as the input to the model.

 3. **Define the EGNN Model**: The EGNN model is based on the **TensorField-Torch** implementation.
 It uses a series of layers, including convolutional and self-interaction layers, to process the atomic data.
-The model predicts the formation energy of each atom.
+The model predicts the formation energy in the case of a vacancy at a given atomic position.
+Notably, users can load pre-trained weights to perform rudimentary transfer learning.

 4. **Training the Model**: Once the input features are ready, you can train the EGNN model.
 The model will learn to predict the formation energies of atoms based on their positions and interactions with other atoms.